EnMasseProject/enmasse/ROADMAP.md

 * Support for plans to set resource limits for address spaces
 * Rework queue-scheduling to take resource limits into account, automatically scale colocated broker if allowed, and take previous placement into consideration
+* Add support for colocated topics together with queues
+* Change address model to require address field and make name field optional

 0.18.0
-* Add support for colocated topics together with queues
 * Support using wildcard certificates for external routes
 * Change service broker to operate on address spaces and support binding
 * Support viewing status of addresses in console
+* Allow deploying without mqtt components

 0.19.0
-* Make mqtt components deployed on-demand instead
+* Make mqtt components deployed on-demand
 * OAUTH support in keycloak plugin and console
 * ...